-Total Risk Management (TRM) system
+Total risk management (TRM) system

 Risk management process

-Determining and reviewing business risk
+Determining and reviewing managerial risks

 The Ricoh Group pays particular attention to the following types of risk to prevent incidents that may have a major negative impact on corporate business activities, and to minimize the damage in the event that they do occur.